Netflix/dgs/docs/spring-graphql-integration.md

 In the current state of integration, not all DGS features will work seamlessly for Spring GraphQL data fetchers, and vice versa.
 For this reason, we recommend using either the DGS programming model or Spring GraphQL model and not mixing both styles of APIs.
-Known limitations include data loader specific features, such as [Scheduled Dispatch](https://netflix.github.io/dgs/data-loaders/#scheduled-data-loaders-with-dispatch-predicates)and data loader specific metrics that won't work with Spring GraphQL data loaders.
+Known limitations include data loader specific features, such as [Scheduled Dispatch](https://netflix.github.io/dgs/data-loaders/#scheduled-data-loaders-with-dispatch-predicates) and data loader specific metrics that won't work with Spring GraphQL data loaders.
 You should be able to use new Spring GraphQL features with the framework, such as schema inspection and any new integrations that are compatible with Spring GraphQL.

 We intend iteratively improve the state of teh integration in the coming releases based on usage patterns.